sathish1993/boggle/README.md

 6. if found, increase word_index count
 7. grid[row, col] = '_' to avoid cycles
 8. repeat the process until all chars of given string is found or we go out space in grid

+Pending Tasks:

+1. proper logging
+2. move hardcodes to properties
+3. more unittests